-When my Father transitioned in 2009, my grieving period was tempered through conducting independent field research works learning from field leader specializing in African Ancestored Genealogy, for which I formally joined the Afro-American Historical & Genealogical Society, Inc, Jean Sampson Scott Greater New York Chapter (AAHGS-NY) in Harlem in 2010.
-Joining an African-Ancestored genealogy society re-defined my purpose to pursue this field professionally.
+When my Father transitioned in 2009, my grieving period was tempered through conducting independent field research works learning from field leaders specializing in African Ancestored Genealogy.
+I formally joined the Afro-American Historical & Genealogical Society, Inc, Jean Sampson Scott Greater New York Chapter (AAHGS-NY) in Harlem in 2010.
+Joining an African-Ancestored Genealogy society re-defined my purpose to pursue this field professionally.
 Under guided leadership, I combed impressive archives from the Schomburg Center for Research in Black Culture in Harlem to New Orlean’s Amistad Research Center at Tulane University and “closed” a many of libraries throughout various cities in my sojourn.

 Then, a scathing NYC Winter kept me cove-like with the computer, intensifying my online studies with social media savvy.
 That season, I read scores of scholarly works focusing on colonial histories and African cultural retention, following Twitter and Genealogy blogs often leading to all-nighters and a stiff lower back — my antidote without fail?
 Afro Cuban Dance class with, Baba Richard Gonzalez at Djoniba! –Ache’ Baba.